Three departing women Seattle city leaders discuss challenges at the top

 Then in December, both Juneau and Durkan announced they would be moving on.

-“The things we have to do this year are so hard that even the things people might agree with, they would feel they have to be oppositional because I'm the person doing that,” Durkan said.
+“The things we have to do this year are so hard that even the things people might agree with, they would feel they have to be oppositional because I'm the person doing them,” said Durkan.

 Despite all three being celebrated upon starting their positions, they announced their departures with less than four years on the job.